 Prioritize Adding Value: Building a powerful network is difficult if you do so selfishly.
 Relational capital, like all other capital, requires investment in order to grow.

 Be deliberate about investing in others.
 Seek to connect individuals within your network to others that they may benefit from knowing.
 Look out for the best interest of your tribe.
-Connect them to potential clients, prospect employees and job opportunities.
+Connect them to potential clients, prospect employees, and job opportunities.
 Help them navigate and add value to their own network.

 Leverage Peer Groups: The most powerful networks are those that are interconnected.
-Connecting your network to another network multiples the impact of each one – just like the impact of connecting one network of computers to another led to the creation of the internet.
+Connecting your network to another network multiplies the impact of each one – just like the impact of connecting one network of computers to another led to the creation of the internet.

-Peer groups are powerful, yet often overlooked, component of a personal network.
+Peer groups are powerful, yet often overlooked, components of a personal network.
 By creating powerful bonds with peers – other CEOs in similar situations – you are able to rapidly expand your reach and influence amongst trusted parties.

-For 8 years I built a network amongst executives, politicians and influencers that had connections to and were doing business in Romania.
+For 8 years I built a network amongst executives, politicians, and influencers that had connections to and were doing business in Romania.
 I had no idea when I would need it, but, I figured that at some point these relationships would come in handy, so I spent time investing in these relationships.

 When the new Romanian Government recently pushed comprehensive Tax Reform through rather quickly, many were caught off guard with a rather large increase in labor costs.
-Instead of rushing to and making ill informed decisions, I was able to use my relational capital to figure out what was going on, how others were reacting to it, and, help guide my team through some fairly difficult decisions.
+Instead of rushing to and making ill-informed decisions, I was able to use my relational capital to figure out what was going on, how others were reacting to it, and, help guide my team through some fairly difficult decisions.
 As a result of my relational capital, we were able to make more informed decisions than otherwise would have been possible.